Ibrahim-786/linux_network_latency_measurer/README.rst

 :Date: 25/09/2017, 06/10/2017, 14/10/2017

-Measure round-trip latencies of isochronous sent packets.
+Measure round-trip latencies of packets sent in isochronous intervals.

 There are two computers involved, the measurer and the mirror.
 The measurer sends packets to the mirror, which in